Founder & Executive Director

 Rediate is a first generation Ethiopian-American and founder of Ethiopian Diaspora Fellowship.
 Through learning the importance of forming identity as a diaspora through her own experiences, Rediate started EDF as a medium to build bridges between the educated diaspora and Ethiopia.
 Rediate has worked for social action organizations including the Clinton Initiative, America Reads Program leading education efforts through community partnerships in low-income areas.
 Upon moving back to Ethiopia, she worked for World Vision Ethiopia as a journalist, and then built the communication department at Selam Children’s Village.
 Rediate discovered her passion for social impact media while working as an international Field Producer/Production Coordinator for Girl Rising.
 Most recently she worked in Ethiopia and Uganda to complete an internship with the renowned Population Media Center.
 She received her B.A in Interpersonal and Intercultural Communications at Arizona State University and her Master of Communication Management degree at University of Southern California.

 Meseret is originally from Addis Ababa, Ethiopia and the program director of the Ethiopian Diaspora Fellowship program.
 After receiving her BS and BA from the University of Denver, Meseret attended Regis University, where she received her MS in Biomedical Sciences.
 She then went on to work as an affiliate faculty member at two institutions: Regis University and Red Rocks Community College.
 As a faculty member, she discovered her love of teaching and mentoring students.
-Currently, Meseret is a Ph.D student in the Morgridge College of Education at the University of Denver, where she is researching access to education for marginalized women in Ethiopia.
-After graduation, Meseret is interested in working as a professor and researcher.
+Meseret has completed the Ph.D. program from Morgridge College of Education at the University of Denver, after successfully conducting her dissertation research on the factors that lead to the persistence of women in undergraduate science and technology majors at Ethiopian universities.
+Currently, Meseret works as a postdoctoral research associate at Ohio State University.
 Through EDF, Meseret hopes to equip Ethiopians in the Diaspora with the skills and opportunity to serve their country of origin in a meaningful way.
 She is particularly excited to see how Fellows and organizations dedicated to women’s advocacy will mutually benefit from one another.

 Fitsum Alemayehu was born and raised in Ethiopia and migrated to California in 2012.
 While in Ethiopia, Fitsum worked as an International Development worker with field experience, addressing global issues of poverty alleviation, and community-oriented program development.
 He has helped set-up and maintain field offices in Ethiopia which focused on child sponsorship and community development.
 Leading initiatives by partnering with community mobilizers, Fitsum found that strategy and infrastructure was essential to social impact.
 Fitsum is currently obtaining his Masters of International Public Policy and Management from University of Southern California.
 Through EDF, Fitsum hopes to empower the Diaspora population to understand and be part of the economic and social development of Ethiopia.